High Demand For Land Pushes Prices Up

 As a result, considerably fewer homes have been built due to the negative impact they would have had on the area.

-If such policies continue to impact on the supply of land, then it is possible that land prices will rise further.
+If such policies continue to impact on the supply of land, it is possible that plot prices will rise further.

 Will Prices For Land Continue To Rise?

-Like with the housing market, Savills predicts that the growth in land prices will start to slow down in the coming years.
+Like with the housing market, Savills predicts that the growth in plot prices will start to slow down in the coming years.

 Although the current land market remains buoyant, capacity for further growth is limited.
 Over the next five years we anticipate slowing growth in land values.